AneuPy: An open source Python tool for creating simulation-ready geometries of abdominal aortic aneurysms: Illustrative examples

 These parameterized geometries serve as the input for the \textbf{AneuPy} scripts that automate aneurysm shape generation.
 The \texttt{Idealized\_manual.py} script allows users to manually define the placement of cross-sections along the aneurysm centerline, offering fine control over shape variations.
 Below is an example of how \texttt{Idealized\_manual.py} works:

-In contrast, the \texttt{Idealized\_automatic.py} script generates aneurysms based on user-specified shape parameters, streamlining the creation of computational models.
-Fig.~\ref{idealized} demonstrates the capabilities of the \texttt{Idealized\_automatic.py} module for generating idealized aneurysm geometries with varying values of the aspect ratios \(\chi\), \(\gamma\) and asymmetry parameter \(\beta\).
-This module allows for the creation of a wide range of geometries, from healthy aortas to different types of aneurysms, such as saccular and fusiform, with or without ILT.
-These geometries are ready to be meshed and used in CFD, FEM simulations, and FSI analyses.
-Furthermore, the generated geometry includes all the necessary layers to define the mechanical properties of the aortic wall, including the intima, media, and adventitia.
-This structured representation facilitates the assignment of material properties to each layer and simplifies the application of boundary conditions for computational analyses.
+On the other hand, the \texttt{Idealized\_automatic.py} script generates aneurysms from parameters of shape specified by the user, simplifying the process of generating computational models.
+Fig.~\ref{idealized} demonstrates the efficiency of the \texttt{Idealized\_automatic.py} module for generating idealized aneurysm geometries with various values of the aspect ratios $\chi$, $\gamma$ and asymmetry parameter $\beta$.
+This module offers the capability to produce a wide range of geometries, from typical aortas to different types of aneurysms, saccular and fusiform, with or without ILT.
+The geometries are ready-to-mesh and ready for CFD, FEM simulations, and FSI analysis.
+In addition, the generated geometry comprises all the layers necessary to define the mechanical properties of the aortic wall, including the intima, media, and adventitia.
+The structured representation facilitates the tagging of material properties to each layer and ease the application of boundary conditions for computational analyses.

 The user has two options for running \texttt{Idealized\_automatic.py}: \begin{itemize} \item Manual input of the parameters.
 The script can be executed directly from the command line with user-specified parameters: